Wisdom Teeth Removal in Toronto

 • Follow all instructions on your Post-Operative Care Sheet

-Read or download:
+Read and download:

-👉 Wisdom Teeth Post-Operative Instructions (PDF)
+👉 Wisdom Teeth Pre and Post-Operative Instructions (PDF)

 How long does recovery take?